 Given the prevailing conditions in the Nordic countries, an insulated sewer ventilation pipe model should always be used.
 Only an insulated sewer ventilation pipe prevents the condensation of humidity in the sewer and the accumulation of ice in the pipes.
 It the pipes freeze, sewer ventilation will not work, which may lead to the emptying of water seals and cause a bad smell inside the building.

-Can a cowl be placed on top of the sewer ventilation pipe?
+Can a cowl be placed on top of a sewer ventilation pipe?

-We do not recommend using a cowl on top of the sewer ventilation pipe.
-However, a cowl can be used if one wants to make the sewer pipe look the same as the other pipes on the roof.
+We do not recommend placing a cowl on top of a sewer ventilation pipe.
+However, a cowl can be used if the intention is to make the sewer pipe look the same as the other pipes on a roof.
 If a cowl is used, the rain collar inside the cowl should be removed in order to improve ventilation.

 To avoid freezing, we recommend the insulated VILPE 110/ER/500 ventilation pipe for sewer ventilation.
 Uninsulated sewer pipes can be insulated later by mounting the VILPE Freeze cover on top of the pipe.

 Can I use VILPE ventilation pipes to ventilate roof structures?